How to make an Egyptian snake Crown.

 How to make Cleopatra's crown.

-I must apologise for the condition of the crown shown in the images.
-The reason for this being that my daughter wore it to a Egyptian fancy dress party before I had time to photograph it.
+Must apologise for the condition of the crown shown in the images.
+The reason for this being that my daughter wore it to an Egyptian fancy dress party before I had time to photograph it.
 When it was first made it looked a lot better.

 Parent supervision required !!.